puntogris/smart-wear/website/docs/src/index.md

 ---
 home: true
-heroImage: icons/logo2.png
+heroImage: icons/logo.png
-tagline: Clothing recommendations based on the weather
+tagline: Clothing recommendations based on the weather for Android.
 footer: Made by Puntogris( Joaquin ) with ❤️
 ---